masato25/owl_node_clinet_sample/README.md

 TRY IT!
 -------

- - Run the server [回報 endpinit string]
+ - Run the server [will return endpinit string]

    ```sh
    $ # from this directory (grpc_common/node).